SAP-samples/kyma-runtime-extension-samples/on-premise-docker-registry/README.md

 - Customers who do not wish to set up contract with public cloud vendor.
 - other reasons...

 These customers can consider leveraging a Docker registry running on-premise.
-Docker images are pulled then by connecting the Kubernetes cluster to the registry using connectivity proxy and Cloud Connector.
+Docker images are pulled then by connecting the Kubernetes cluster to the registry using Connectivity Proxy and Cloud Connector.

 See the following sample flow of how this can be achieved

 ![flow](assets/on-prem-docker-reg.png)

-Here, nginx as a reverse proxy is used to forward the HTTP requests for pulling Docker images from the on-premise Docker registry using connectivity proxy and Cloud Connector.
+Here, nginx as a reverse proxy is used to forward the HTTP requests for pulling Docker images from the on-premise Docker registry using Connectivity Proxy and Cloud Connector.

 >**NOTE:** In this sample, nginx as a reverse proxy is used to pull the images from an on-premise Docker registry.
 The setup relies on the Docker registry API v2 and proves the concept.
 This can be replaced with another reverse proxy or a custom implementation based on API and requirements.